-The Royal Commission on the Ancient and Historical Monuments in Scotland (RCAHMS) maintain a GIS database (National Monuments Records of Scotland, NMRS) with the locations of scheduled Archaeological and historical sites.
-Only the location of sites within 50m of the coastline was requested from RCAHMS in this study.
+The Royal Commission on the Ancient and Historical Monuments in Scotland (RCAHMS) maintain a GIS database (National Monuments Records of Scotland, NMRS) with the locations of scheduled archaeological and historical sites.
+Only the location of sites within 50m of the coastline was requested from the RCAHMS in this study.
 However, the RCAHMS advised that to locate all coastal sites would require a resolution of 500m from the coastline.
+Figure 9 shows the relative density of scheduled archaeological and historical sites extracted from the NMRS database within 500m wide by 10km long strips along the coastline of Cell 11.
+Because of the low resolution these will include a large number of sites which are not truly coastal.
+Appendix 2 shows the actual locations of scheduled sites within 500m of the coastline obtained from the RCAHMS GIS database.